henridwyer/pyhomekit/README.rst

 Requirements
 ############

-pyHomeKit is only compatible with python 3.6 for the moment.
+pyHomeKit is only compatible with python 3.5 and 3.6 for the moment.